 The Exif Format

 Following the two bytes indicating the Exif section length, the ASCII string "Exif" is found, followed by two zero bytes.
-The next two bytes indicates the endianess of the data stored in the Exif directories.
+The next two bytes indicate the endianess of the data stored in the Exif directories.
 If II is found, meaning that Intel ordering is used, then the byte order is little endian.
 If MM is found, meaning Motorola ordering is used, then the byte order is big endian.
 Any primitive read beyond this point needs to consider the Exif byte order.

 The Exif data is stored in a directory structure: the Image File Directory, or IFD structure.
 The first four bytes store the length of the directory in bytes.
 Then, two bytes are used to indicate the number of entries, or tags, found in this directory.
 Each Exif entry is first defined by its tag identifier (two bytes), then its format (two bytes) and finally its component count (four bytes).
 Exif formats are defined as follows: